 The Head Honchos at the Farm

 A developing passion for horses began at the age of 7, and did not wane over the years.
 Horse farms to hang out at always presented themselves in whatever location her father, who was in the Armed Forces, was transferred.
 This love of horses resulted in the purchase of her first equine at the age of 15, and she was required to pay for all the costs…which of course meant a part-time job after school as a car hop at A&W. Years later, a marriage, a child and a subsequent divorce meant she was horseless for some time, but she yearned endlessly.
 An opportunity to yet again own a horse presented itself some years later, and with support from her father, she was able to purchase an off track Thoroughbred at a local auction in Shawville, Quebec.
 And thus began a renewed relationship with horses.
 Sadly, and very shortly afterwards, her father suffered a massive heart attack and died.
 With her inheritance, Tanya took a one year leave of absence from her federal government job and attended as an in-resident, the first ever Equine Coaching and Rider Development Course at Kemptville College.
 There was an ambitious curriculum covering everything from biomechanics, nutrition, barn management and safety, communications/media etc., on top of riding, stable chores and learning coaching techniques.
 She worked very hard.
 She also took her horse with her, now named Kipling in memory of her father who was very taken with the poem, IF, and provided her and each of her siblings with a framed copy when they were very young.
 Guidance for living a good life, he said.
 After graduating with a diploma from this program in the spring of 1987, and having passed the examination for her coaching certification, she had a renewed and more directed passion for a future life with horses.
 Tanya returned to her government job, and began coaching at the National Capital Equestrian Park (now known as Wesley Clover), in the evenings, and weekends, and she boarded her horse at Marchcroft, riding in the jumper discipline under the skillful coaching of Vicki Andrew.
 While there, her horse Kipling suffered a life ending kick and was humanely euthanized.
-A move from Ottawa to a 5 acre home with a small barn close to North Gower followed, and then an acquisition of two Thoroughbreds, one of which is buried in the back fields of the current home of Kindred Farm and a change in coaching venue to Pinecrest Farm.
-A change in discipline to dressage and countless hours of riding/coaching improvement in the form of lessons and clinics continued over the years under such coaches as Ruth Koch, Jerry Ogilvie, Sue Leffler, Ron King, Susanne Dutt-Roth, Robert Gharibzadeh, Andrea Bresee, along with numerous clinics by other clinicians.
+A move from Ottawa to a 5 acre home with a small barn close to North Gower followed, and then the acquisition of two Thoroughbreds, one of which is buried in the back fields of the current home of Kindred Farm, and a new barn for coaching, Pinecrest Farm.
+A change in discipline to dressage followed, and countless hours of riding/coaching improvement in the form of lessons and clinics continued over the years under such coaches as Ruth Koch, Jerry Ogilvie, Sue Leffler, Ron King, Susanne Dutt-Roth, Robert Gharibzadeh, Andrea Bresee, along with numerous clinics by other clinicians.
 A move to a larger property down the road, allowed for the construction of an indoor arena, and the grand opening of Kindred Farm Boarding and Lesson barn, which operated until 2011, when, with retirement from government, Tanya decided to take some well-earned down time, closing the barn and retaining just her own four horses.
 It wasn’t long before she was again yearning for something more….and came across an ad on Facebook for horses that were in the hands of a kill buyer, but had been given a reprieve of time to find homes before they were taken to slaughter.
 She was aware of the glut of horses on the market and the impact that track closures was having on that community, and subsequently on the market as a whole.
 Three unhandled ponies arrived at Kindred Farm shortly after, and thus the beginning of a new adventure.

 Liz Tompkins (as written by Tanya)